Federal Fair Labor Standards Act: Everything You Need to Know

 Any employee who makes a complaint to the DOL, assists in a complaint, or attempts to enforce his or her rights is protected from employer retaliation.
 This person may seek punitive damages as well as damages for emotional distress if they are retaliated against.

 If you need help with the federal Fair Labor Standards Act, you can post your legal need or job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.